 7: BBC Go Explore

-Being produced by the BBC, you already know that “Go Explore” is has excellent production values.
+Being produced by the BBC, you already know that “Go Explore” has excellent production values.
 It’s scientifically backed and arguably the most trustworthy of all kids meditation apps.
 It contains all sorts of games and mindful activities to help kids deal with stress and become more mindful.
-Best of all, it is completely free, has zero advertising and no in-app purchases.
+Best of all, it is completely free, has zero advertising, and no in-app purchases.

 I absolutely love pretty much everything the BBC does.
 I find their production values second to none.
 And I’m happy to say that this app is also excellent.